 Computer information science degree programs are common throughout various higher-learning institutions.
 Applicants must have a high school diploma or its equivalent to be considered for acceptance.
 Colleges may offer the computer information science degree through their business school, with courses geared toward how these systems are used by businesses.
 Other institutions may offer the program through their engineering school and focus on technical topics like computer programming, databases and software applications.
 In some programs, internships are a requirement for graduation.

-Bachelor's Degree Computer Information Science
+Bachelor of Computer Information Science Degree

 - Computer operating systems